OpenFeeder/software/README.md

 - [minIni](https://github.com/compuphase/minIni) by CompuPhase

 ## License
 Codes are licensed under the terms of the BSD-2-Clause License.
-Please see the License.txt file for full details.

 ## Contact